DONATE TO THIS

-MINORITY FREEDOM COMMUNITY FUND
+ORGANIZATION: MINORITY FREEDOM COMMUNITY FUND

-Community Finance Manager exercises professional leadership in the financial management of the agency and its constituency; develops and administers budgeting and accounting policies, procedures and systems, manages financial software systems, and contributes to the organization’s strategic goals.
-This position works closely with the Community Finance Manager chair to ensure organizational regulatory compliance & best practices are achieved.
+Community Finance Manager exercises professional leadership in the financial management of the agency and its constituency, develops and administers budgeting and accounting policies, procedures and systems, manages financial software systems, and contributes to the organization’s strategic goals.
+This position works closely with the Finance Committee chair to ensure organizational regulatory compliance & best practices are achieved.

 Duties & Responsibilities